 Last week was my annual physical.
 I was shooting the shit with my doctor, who is a lovely man…tall and quiet, maybe in his mid 50’s, when I noticed he was wearing cowboy boots under his dress pants.
-I complimented them, as cowboy boots aren’t something I see often in Upstate NY, and that’s when he told me, sheepishly, he was into line dancing and square dancing.
+So I complimented them, as cowboy boots aren’t something I see often in Upstate NY.
+And that’s when he told me, sheepishly, he was into line dancing and square dancing.

 To that I say, Dr. Dancing Man, let your cowboy boots flag fly.
-It reminded me very much of when I too nerd out about something I’m passionate about, but try to contain my enthusiasm so that I don’t seem too intense.
+It reminded me very much of when I too nerd out about something I’m passionate about.
+But I try to contain my enthusiasm so that I don’t seem too intense.
 I can talk for hours about marketing, soap/skincare, and ketogenic diets.
 My husband can go on about the Yankees, Bengals, and WWE until I have to tell him to stop because I really need to pee.

 I think that nerdy passions are so important in life, and particularly in business.
 I’ve spoken before about how the goal of a marketing plan should be to think like a geek but embracing your passions should be a personal business goal, too, if that makes sense.

 So many people have trouble getting started in business because they know they want to start a business.
 But they aren’t sure what it should be.
 Or they want to start blogging, but they aren’t sure about what.

 Normally my opinion about this is that there are two paths: